Average Income in Canada

 Recent Average Employment Income in Canada

-June 202236.2031.24$1,131$58,806
+June 202335.933.12$1,221$63,492

-July 202236.2031.14$1,127$58,618
+July 202336.333.24$1,233$64,116

-August 202236.0031.33$1,128$58,650
+August 202336.333.47$1,244$64,688

-September 202236.0031.67$1,140$59,286
+September 202335.734.01$1,249$64,948

 The problem with income survey is that its data are not up to date.
 Especially given historically large inflation and income growth, it is important to supplement our data from the income survey with up-to-date information.
 To this end we use data from the Labour Force Survey.
 We use average hourly wages and the average number of hours worked per week from the Labour Force Survey to calculate weekly income and annual salary.
 Annual salaries are calculated using the WOWA’s annual salary calculator.

 Unlike the Income Survey, which provides information about income from all sources, the Labour Force Survey only gives information about employment income.
 As a result, the average incomes deduced from the Labour Force Survey and those from the income survey are not comparable.
 The income survey considers people whose income is solely from government transfers and investment income.
 This includes retirees and employment insurance recipients.
-As a result, the average income reported in the Income Survey is smaller that the average wage calculated from the Labour Force Survey data.
+As a result, the average income reported in the Income Survey is smaller than the average wage calculated from the Labour Force Survey data.

-Median Income of Canadian Families
+Income of Canadian Families Over the Years

 Income in Canada